Dr Julian Woolford

 Biography

-Previously he was Artistic Director of Sevenoaks Playhouse; Artistic Director of the Global Search for New Musicals at the International Festival of Musical Theatre Cardiff and Associate Director of the Queen’s Theatre Hornchurch.
+Before joining the University he was Artistic Director of Sevenoaks Playhouse; Artistic Director of the Global Search for New Musicals at the International Festival of Musical Theatre Cardiff and Associate Director of the Queen’s Theatre Hornchurch.
+He is the recipient of a Society of London Theatre Stage One New Producer's Award.

-He is the author of the book How Musicals Work (Nick Hern Books), which is the standard textbook for musical theatre creation and writing, and of Rodgers and Hammerstein’s The Sound of Music(Routledge Fourth Wall).
+His book How Musicals Work (Nick Hern Books) is the standard textbook for musical theatre creation and writing.

 National tours: Oklahoma!
 (2010); South Pacific (2007/8); Carousel (2004); Fiddler On The Roof(2003 & 2008) and Murdered to Death.